awsdocs/amazon-ecs-developer-guide/doc_source/taskdef-envfiles.md

 + `s3:GetObject`
 + `s3:GetBucketLocation`

-An example inline policy adding the permissions is shown below\.
+An example inline policy adding the permissions is shown\.

 ```
 {